-The conclusion is that each of the workshop, game, and simulation elements can support the effort if configured and synchronized properly.
+The conclusion is that each of the workshop, game, and simulation elements can support the effort if the focus is narrow enough, the set-up is properly configured and synchronized.

-5 Conclusions
+5 CONCLUSIONS

-The results indicate that including practical design tasks to the education enables lessmotivated students to learn more effectively.
-The task needs to be a real challenge; worthwhile, interesting, attainable and in the zone of proximal development [1] - otherwise it is just artificial problem with no resonance with the student.
+The results indicate that including practical design tasks to the education enables less-motivated students to learn more effectively.
+The task needs to be a real challenge; worthwhile, interesting, attainable and in the zone of proximal development [1] - to have the motivation in place.

-With simulation game it is possible to demonstrate the need for successful information sharing in the team.
-The winning teams have also the ability to remain in the area of creative tension; balancing between groupthinking and diversity with high quality of co-creation.
-The simulation game is able to increase awareness and understanding of these phenomena between people and thus cultivates person's behaviour to valuable asset.
+With simulation game we are able to demonstrate the need for successful information sharing in the team.
+The winning teams have also the ability to remain in the area of creative tension; balancing between group thinking and diversity with high quality of co-creation.
+The simulation game is able to increase awareness and understanding of these phenomena between people and thus cultivates persons behaviour to became a valuable asset for the company.

 The use of practical design task and learning circle enabling reflecting improves learning.
 The scale question helps students to evaluate themselves how successful they were and how to improve the design solution next time.
-The use of concept mapping is very valuable tool for educators as it provides full access to students thinking and mental models.
+The use of concept mapping is a valuable tool for educators as it provides full access to students thinking and mental models.

 With simulation it is possible to understand critical elements of the model and it is a method for further improving the model.
 Games can be used especially for testing the robustness of a chosen model or solution.
 One key element in learning is the negotiation about what concepts are needed, which meaning they carry and how identified new concepts relate to the existing ones.
 Enabling this dialogue among participants design educator ensures that everybody has the opportunity to learn.
-With this regard concept mapping was found to be very useful tool for teachers because students thinking is made visible and the continous learning easy to follow and facilitate

-6 Discussion
+6 DISCUSSION

 One challenge is how to design well functioning simulations.
-The scoping, amount of learning topics, variety of activities and time management plays important part for successful simulation.
-The university simulation enables learning up to sixty persons per session with two facilitators.
-It involves people and everybody creates conceptual model and mindset on the topic.
-This seems to facilitate learning especially for people with poor learning abilities or low motivation.
-This case indicates that simulation is efficient and effective learning method and that the simulation design was successful.

-One challenge became evident while running the simulation at the university.
+The scoping, amount of learning topics, variety of activities and time management plays important role in this.
+Another challenge emerged while running the simulation in the university.
 There was deviation between the concept maps created by different teams.
-This is a challenge if the objective is to get similar maps from different teams.
-The educators observed that background knowledge and abilities varied a lot among the students.
-The students were from different faculties and students with industrial economic studies had focus on different items when comparing with students from machine design department.
-During the simulation different teams had different focuses probably because of the different approaches and focuses of different faculties.
-This is one potential explanation to the differences of the concept maps.
+This is a challenge if the objective is to have identical maps from different teams.
+The differences occur due to different focuses of each team.

+The focus dilemma was identified during observation as the educators observed students.
+The students were from different faculties and for example the students with industrial economic studies had focus on different items when comparing with students from machine design department.

 The industry case demonstrates that the scoping of the simulation game is a key issue and requires expertise.
-If the phenomena, topic or challenge is too big participants in the simulation session are not able to grasp the whole.
+If the phenomena, topic or challenge is too big the participants in the simulation session are not able to grasp the overall view.
 The sequence of the simulation game plays an important role, too.
-While designing the simulation one needs to pay attention how many phases, how long phases and what kind of activity each phase requires.
+While designing the simulation one needs to pay attention how many phases, the duration and what kind of activity each phase requires.